Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Numerical Experiments

 \subsubsection{Outperformer spread option}

-Similar to the Outperformer option discussed in Subsection \ref{subsec:Outperformer-option}, the Outperformer spread option is another example of 2-dimensional option which has been investigated by Guyon and Labordère \cite{guyon2010uncertain} and for which, when $\rho_{1,2}\leq0$, a benchmark is available by using the change of numèraire technique.
+Similar to the Outperformer option discussed in Subsection \ref{subsec:Outperformer-option}, the Outperformer spread option is another example of 2-dimensional option which has been investigated by \cite{guyon2010uncertain} and for which, when $\rho_{1,2}\leq0$, a benchmark is available by using the change of numèraire technique.
 Specifically, the payoff of such an option reads out